 (8) Endorsement of Examination Results.

-(a) The Committee shall endorse the results of the NCCAOM examination or the CNT Course taken in another jurisdiction provided that the format or level of difficulty of a previous examination component is substantially the same as that of the current examination component, and provided also that the previous examination component was not administered in such a way as to compromise the integrity of the examination component.
+(a) The Committee shall endorse the results of the NCCAOM examination or the CNT course taken in another jurisdiction provided that the format or level of difficulty of a previous examination component is substantially the same as that of the current examination component, and provided also that the previous examination component was not administered in such a way as to compromise the integrity of the examination component.

 (b) An applicant whose examination results have been endorsed by the Committee must comply with all other requirements for being licensed by examination in order to be licensed in Massachusetts.

 (9) Licensure in Another State.
 An applicant for full licensure who holds a license to practice acupuncture in another state or foreign nation shall not be excused from any of the application requirements in M.G.L. c.
-112 and 243 CMR 4.00 and 5.00 unless the Committee has entered into a reciprocal licensing agreement with that state, or unless the Committee has specifically exempted that applicant from a particular requirement.
+112, §§ 148 through 162 and 243 CMR 4.00 and 5.00 unless the Committee has entered into a reciprocal licensing agreement with that state, or unless the Committee has specifically exempted that applicant from a particular requirement.

 (10) Temporary Licensure.

-(a) The following individuals shall have a full or temporary license to practice acupuncture:
+(a) The following individuals may qualify for a temporary license to practice acupuncture:

 1. an instructor in a Committee approved internship program offered by a Committee approved school;